 The maximum number of the same-type servers within a single environment layer depends on a particular hosting provider settings (usually this limit stands for 16 nodes).
 You can check the exact value within the Quotas & Pricing > Account Limits information frame.

 All newly added servers are created at different hardware nodes, providing advanced reliability and high-availability.

 Each environment node group (layer) is presented as a string with server full name.
 In case it includes several instances, layer name will be complemented with the xN label (where N - actual nodes amount).

-Using the triangle icon before a particular layer, you can expand the full list of its nodes.
-Each of these containers has a unique Node ID identifier and can be accessed, configured or restarted separately:
+In order to operate with a particular container separately, click on the triangle icon before the layer string to expand the full list of its nodes.
+Each of these containers has a unique Node ID identifier, so it can be accessed and configured apart from the rest of instances.

 Just double-click at the default Node ID: xxx value (or hover over it reveal a special pencil icon) and specify the desired alternative name.

 More information on this feature can be found in the Environment Aliases document.You can scale horizontally all of the stacks in your environment: